Wonders of Egypt: What’s Actually Worth Seeing

 1. The Great Pyramid of Giza

-The Great Pyramid of Giza, situated in the Giza Necropolis near Cairo, Egypt, is the oldest and largest of the three pyramids in the area.
-Built in the Fourth Dynasty as Pharaoh Khufu's mausoleum, it is the only surviving example of the World's Seven Wonders.
-The Great Pyramid took twenty years to build.
-It was the focal point of a complex that included two temples devoted to Khufu's afterlife, three smaller pyramids for his wives, a "satellite" pyramid, an elevated causeway connecting the temples, and many mastaba tombs for the nobility.
-The complex was finished around 2560 BC.
-Some claim that the architect of this remarkable structure was Hemon, vizier of Khufu, also known as Hemiunu.
+The Great Pyramid of Giza, located in the Giza Necropolis, which is near Cairo, Egypt is the oldest and the largest of all the three pyramids in the region.
+It is the sole remaining one of the Seven Wonders of the World constructed in the Fourth Dynasty as the mausoleum of the Pharaoh Khufu.
+The Great Pyramid was constructed in twenty years.
+It was the center of a complex that comprised of two temples dedicated to the afterlife of Khufu, three adjacent pyramids dedicated to those of his wives, a satellite pyramid, an elevated causeway between the temples and a host of mastabas tombs belonging to the nobility.
+The construction of the complex was completed in 2560 BC.
+Others argue that the architect of this admirable work was Hemon, vizier of Khufu or Hemiunu.

 The Great Pyramid of Giza